adavarski/DataScience-DataOps_MLOps-Playground/k8s/README.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```
 We can configure argo to run deployments for us instead of kubectl apply -f.
 The goal here to always have our ML/DeepML deployment in sync with the representation of our deployment (YAML).

+Note: GitOps

+GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
+GitOps involves the use of applications reacting to `git push events`.
+GitOps focuses primarily on Kubernetes clusters matching the state described by configuration residing in a Git repository.
+On a simplistic level, GitOps aims to replace `kubectl apply` with `git push`.
+Popular and well-supported GitOps implementations include GitLab, ArgoCD, Flux, and Jenkins X.

 ## k8s Operators